SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 1) Get an estimate of the access frequency of the incoming key.
 The incoming key has not been accessed yet, but we *might* get some access count because of hash conflicts since we rely on the probabilistic data structure [count-min sketch](https://tech-lessons.in/blog/count_min_sketch/) to maintain the access frequencies of the keys.
-2) What we are trying to do is get the approximate estimation of the access frequency if this key were admitted in the cache
-3) Get a sample of the existing keys that consist of `keyId`, its `weight` and `its access frequency`. *Sample size can be configurable.*
+2) Get a sample of the existing keys (from `CacheWeight`) that consists of `keyId`, its `weight` and `its access frequency`. *Sample size can be configurable.*
-4) Pick the key with the smallest access frequency from the sample (K1)
+3) Pick the key with the smallest access frequency from the sample.
+Let's call this key *K1*.
-5) If the access frequency of the incoming key is less than the access frequency of the key K1, then reject the incoming key because its access frequency is less than the smallest access frequency in the sample.
+4) If the access frequency of the incoming key is less than the access frequency of the key *K1*, then reject the incoming key because its access frequency is less than the smallest access frequency in the sample.
-6) Else, `delete` the key `K1` and create the space in the cache.
+5) Else, `delete` the key *K1* and create the space in the cache.
 The space created will be equal to the `weight of K1`.
-7) Repeat the process until either the incoming key is rejected or enough space to accommodate the incoming key is created in the cache.
+6) Repeat the process until either the incoming key is rejected or enough space to accommodate the incoming key is created in the cache.

 This approach is called "Sampled LFU".
-`Cached` uses [AdmissionPolicy](https://github.com/SarthakMakhija/cached/blob/main/src/cache/policy/admission_policy.rs) to decide whether an incoming key/value pair should be admitted.
+**CacheD** uses [AdmissionPolicy](https://github.com/SarthakMakhija/cached/blob/main/src/cache/policy/admission_policy.rs) abstraction to decide whether an incoming key/value pair should be admitted.

 There is still one more case to consider.
 What if there is a key with high access frequency, and it has not been seen for a while.
 Will it never get evicted?

-This point is around the recency of a key access and [TinyLFU](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/tiny_lfu.rs) abstraction ensures the recency of key access by a `reset` method.
+This point is around the recency of key access.The [TinyLFU](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/tiny_lfu.rs) abstraction ensures the recency of key access by a `reset` method.
 We have used `count-min sketch` to maintain the access frequency of each key and everytime a key is accessed, the frequency counter is incremented.
 After N key increments, the counters get halved.
 So, a key that has not been seen for a while would also have its counter reset to half of the original value; thereby providing a chance to the new incoming keys to get in. *[TinyLFU paper section: Freshness Mechanism](https://dgraph.io/blog/refs/TinyLFU%20-%20A%20Highly%20Efficient%20Cache%20Admission%20Policy.pdf)

->> [TinyLFU](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/tiny_lfu.rs) has a [FrequencyCounter](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/frequency_counter.rs) and a [DoorKeeper](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/doorkeeper.rs).
+>> The abstraction [TinyLFU](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/tiny_lfu.rs) has a [FrequencyCounter](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/frequency_counter.rs) and a [DoorKeeper](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/doorkeeper.rs).
 >> DoorKeeper is implemented using a [Bloom filter](https://tech-lessons.in/blog/bloom_filter/).
-Before increasing the access frequency of a key in `FrequencyCounter` via
+Before increasing the access frequency of a key in `FrequencyCounter`,
->> `TinyLFU`, a check is done in the `DoorKeeper` to see if the key is present.
+>> a check is done in the `DoorKeeper` to see if the key is present.
 Only if the key is present in the `DoorKeeper`, its access count is incremented.
 >> This is to ensure that `FrequencyCounter` does not end up having a long tail of keys that are not seen more than once.

-<<We now have a,b,c...>>

-Let's understand contention.
+Our cache is a concurrent cache, so let's understand a way to deal with contention.

 ### Introducing BP-Wrapper